Western Allied invasion of Germany: British 21st Army Group plans Operation Plunder

 On the night of 23/24 March, after the XII Corps' assault of the Rhine, Bradley had announced his success.
-The 12th Army Group commander said that American troops could cross the Rhine anywhere, without aerial bombardment or airborne troops, a direct jab at Montgomery whose troops were at that very moment preparing to launch their own Rhine assault following an intense and elaborate aerial and artillery preparation and with the assistance of two airborne divisions, the American 17th and the British 6th.
-Montgomery was exhibiting his now-legendary meticulous and circumspect approach to such enterprises, a lesson he had learned early in the North African campaign.
+The 12th Army Group commander said that "American troops could cross the Rhine anywhere, without aerial bombardment or airborne troops", a direct jab at Montgomery, whose troops were at that very moment preparing to launch their own Rhine assault following an intense aerial and artillery preparation and with the assistance of two airborne divisions, the American 17th and the British 6th.
+Montgomery was exhibiting his meticulous and circumspect approach to such enterprises, a lesson he had learned early in the North African campaign.
 Thus, as his forces had approached the east bank of the river, Montgomery proceeded with one of the most intensive buildups of material and manpower of the war.
 His detailed plans, code-named Operation Plunder, were comparable to the Normandy invasion in terms of numbers of men and extent of equipment, supplies, and ammunition to be used.
 The 21st Army Group had 30 full-strength divisions, 11 each in the British Second and U.S. 9th Armies and eight in the Canadian First Army, providing Montgomery with more than 1,250,000 men.

 Plunder called for the Second Army to cross at three locations along the 21st Army Group front—at Rees, Xanten and Rheinberg.
 The crossings would be preceded by several weeks of aerial bombing and final massive artillery preparation.
 A heavy bombing campaign by USAAF and RAF forces, known as the "Interdiction of Northwest Germany", designed primarily to destroy the lines of communication and supply connecting the Ruhr to the rest of Germany had been underway since February.
 The intention was to create a line from Bremen south to Neuwied.
 The main targets were rail yards, bridges, and communication centers, with a secondary focus on fuel processing and storage facilities and other important industrial sites.
 During the three days leading up to Montgomery's attack, targets in front of the 21st Army Group zone and in the Ruhr area to the southeast were pummeled by about 11,000 sorties, effectively sealing off the Ruhr while easing the burden on Montgomery's assault forces.

 Montgomery had originally planned to attach one corps of the U.S. 9th Army to the British Second Army, which would use only two of the corps' divisions for the initial assault.
 The rest of the 9th Army would remain in reserve until the bridgehead was ready for exploitation.
-The 9th Army's commander, Lieutenant General William Hood Simpson and the Second Army's Lieutenant-General Dempsey took exception to this approach.
+The 9th Army's commander, Lieutenant General William Hood Simpson, and the Second Army's Lieutenant-General Dempsey took exception to this approach.
 Both believed that the plan squandered the great strength in men and equipment that the 9th Army had assembled and ignored the many logistical problems of placing the 9th Army's crossing sites within the Second Army's zone.